 Number 5- 2014 third round pick (Ilya Sorokin), 2015 second round pick (Brandon Carlo), Matt Mangene to NY Islanders for Andrew MacDonald

 We all know Andrew MacDonald is bad at hockey.
 We all know trading for Andrew MacDonald was stupid.
 Little did you know the picks traded away to acquire him have developed into top prospects.
 The Flyers acquired MacDonald at the 2014 NHL trade deadline to help a playoff push.
 He was immediately signed to a six-year $50 million contract extension, a deal which has hamstringed to Flyers to this day.
-To make it worse, the two picks they traded for him turned into budding star defenseman Brandon Carlo and top (unsigned) goalie prospect Ilya Sorokin.
+To make it worse, the two picks they traded for him turned into budding star defenseman Brandon Carlo and top young goalie Ilya Sorokin.